Indentured servitude in British America: Southern New England Native Americans and indenture

 Assessing how many Native Americans experienced indenture is difficult as exact Native American populations during the colonial period are unknown.
 However, Historian John Sainsbury was able to document that by the mid-18th century about a third of all Native Americans in Rhode Island were indentured servants living and working in white households.
 Also, the Massachusetts state archives contains numerous petitions, written from the 1730s to 1760s from Native American tribes in their jurisdiction complaining about abuses in the indenture system and predatory lending by whites.
 Statutes were eventually passed attempting to regulate practices.
 Colonial military records do provide some data on Native American indenture as well.
 Enlistment records from 1704 to 1726 show that almost two-thirds of Native Americans who joined the army were indentured at the time of their enlistment.
 Records from 1748 to 1760 show a decline in this rate, but still show almost a third of Native American recruits being bound to white masters at the time of their enlistment.
 One Connecticut regiment raised in 1746 during King George's War (containing 980 men total) contained 139 Native American men.
 Almost half of them had signed their wages over to white creditors before being deployed.

 While many Native American men, women and children became servants in New England households, the labor of many adult men was funneled into the whaling industry on Long Island, Rhode Island, Cape Cod and the islands of Martha's Vineyard and Nantucket, as well as the coast of eastern Connecticut.
 These whaling indentures were somewhat distinct from normal indenture contracts, and stipulated that Native Americans serve not as servants in white households but instead as crew members on a certain number of whaling voyages or 'seasons' of whaling (typically November through April).
 Throughout most of the colonial period indentured or heavily indebted Native American whalers were the primary labor force in the early whaling industry.
 They remained an important source of labor into the Revolutionary and early national era, but as their numbers dwindled and the industry expanded exponentially, they made up a decreasingly small proportion of the labor force.

-Text of Whaling Indenture Contract of Isaac Pepenie (Wampanoag Indian) to James Lovell Jr. 1729.: